 “Love must be strengthened every day!”

-Feel free to send me an e-mail with your quote on love.
+Feel free to send me here your quote on love.
 And here are some more quotes about love from famous people:

-Foods boosting you mental health are those rich in antioxidants that neutralize free radicals, toxic for the brain, like all vegetables, apples, blueberries, strawberries, pomegranate, walnuts, spices, garlic, green tea, mint aroma, lavender, rose, geranium, rosemary, basil.
+Foods boosting your mental health are those rich in antioxidants that neutralize free radicals (toxic for the brain).
+Food boosting your brain are all vegetables, notably apples, blueberries, pomegranate, walnuts, spices, garlic, green tea, mint aroma, lavender, rose, geranium, rosemary, basil.
 Source: Paul L. Green, Brain Power (2015).
 The most recommended food for the health of our brain is sprouts (for more read a book of Angelika Fürstler or visit www.sprossensamen.ch) .

 Disclaimer: This text is only for illustration purposes and does not replace your doctor’s opinion.
 It is not intended to provide medical advice, diagnosis or treatment.
 Absolutely avoid DIY (do-it-yourself) and get medical attention.